 Several rhinos chillin’

-If there is one exhibit that I felt could see improvements, it’d be the Asian elephant exhibit.
+If there is one exhibit that I feel could see improvements, it’d be the Asian elephant exhibit.
 There were no trees in the enclosure, and the poor creatures were forced to stand under the baking hot sun.
 One of the elephants went into the pond and submerged itself in a bid to escape the heat.
 I saw that there were several dead tree stumps in the compound, and wondered if perhaps the elephants had stripped the plant down to its bark, leaving the place bare.
 Still, management should look at a way to provide them with at least some form of shade.

-All in all, we spent close to four hours exploring the place!
+All in all, we spent close to four hours exploring the place.

 I was impressed by how well maintained the zoo is, as most animals looked well fed and healthy.
 The zoo’s overall design mimics a natural setting as much as possible, which I think is better than having the animals in concrete enclosures.
 If you’re looking for an educational place to take the family and little ones while in Taiping, I suggest paying this a visit.